Highest and Lowest Turnout

 The last Republican to win a statewide race in Johnson County over a Democratic opponent was Secretary of State Mary Jane Odell in 1982.
 State Auditor Richard Johnson won Johnson County in 1998 over opponents from the Reform and Natural Law parties.
 In 2006, State Auditor David Vaudt was unopposed.

-Effective January 1, 2008, Iowa has established a procedure by which parties which do not qualify for full party status can qualify for "political organization" status.
+Effective January 1, 2008, Iowa established a procedure by which parties which do not qualify for full party status can qualify for "political organization" status.
 Political organizations are listed on voter registration forms, but do not have primary elections.
-The Libertarians and Greens gained organization status in 2008.
-The Greens had previously held full party status from 2000 to 2002.
+The Greens are currently the only group with organization status, and previously held full party status from 2000 to 2002.
+The Libertarians also gained organization status in 2008, and have gone back and forth between organization and full party status in the years since.

 In recent decades, two other groups have won enough votes to qualify for full party status.